FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/teaching_pendant_software.rst

 **1. Three-point method to determine the external TCP**

-1. **Set point 1**：The TCP of the measured tool is moved to the external TCP, click the Setpoint 1 button;
+1. **Set point 1**:The TCP of the measured tool is moved to the external TCP, click the Setpoint 1 button;

-2. **Set point 2**：Move a certain distance from point 1 along the X axis of the external TCF coordinate system, and click the button to set point 2;
+2. **Set point 2**:Move a certain distance from point 1 along the X axis of the external TCF coordinate system, and click the button to set point 2;

-3. **Set point 3**：Go back to point 1, move from point 1 along the Z axis of the external TCF coordinate system for a certain distance, and click the button to set point 3;
+3. **Set point 3**:Go back to point 1, move from point 1 along the Z axis of the external TCF coordinate system for a certain distance, and click the button to set point 3;

-4. **Calculate**：Click the calculate button to get the external TCF;
+4. **Calculate**:Click the calculate button to get the external TCF;

 **2.Six-point method to determine the tool TCF**

-1. **Set points 1-4**：Select a fixed point in the robot space, move the tool to the selected point from four different angles, and set points 1-4 in sequence;
+1. **Set points 1-4**:Select a fixed point in the robot space, move the tool to the selected point from four different angles, and set points 1-4 in sequence;

-2. **Set point 5**：Go back to the fixed point and move a certain distance along the X axis of the tool TCF coordinate system, and click the Set Point 5 button;
+2. **Set point 5**:Go back to the fixed point and move a certain distance along the X axis of the tool TCF coordinate system, and click the Set Point 5 button;

-3. **Set point 6**：Go back to the fixed point and move a certain distance along the Y axis of the tool TCF coordinate system, and click the set point 6 button;
+3. **Set point 6**:Go back to the fixed point and move a certain distance along the Y axis of the tool TCF coordinate system, and click the set point 6 button;

-4. **Calculate**：Click the calculate button to get the tool TCF;
+4. **Calculate**:Click the calculate button to get the tool TCF;

 If you need to reset, click the Cancel button to go back to the step of creating a new tool coordinate system.